 Astigmatism can cause a variety of symptoms, such as double, distorted, or blurred vision and difficulty seeing items that are close up, far away, or both.
 You may feel strain behind your eyes or have frequent headaches following time spent on the computer, reading, or watching television.
 Astigmatism in children can cause learning difficulties because of their inability to see clearly.
 If you or your child are experiencing any of these symptoms, schedule a comprehensive eye exam at Eye Health Vision Centers for prompt diagnosis and treatment.

 Astigmatism has a clear and concise cause — the irregular shape of the cornea.
 In most cases, a patient is born with astigmatism, but injury, disease, or eye surgery can sometimes cause the condition to develop later in life.
-When the cornea is too curved, patients will be nearsighted and when the curve is too pronounced, farsightedness is usually present.
-Mixed astigmatism indicates that patients are experiencing both vision problems.
+Sometimes, nearsightedness or farsightedness can be indications of astigmatism, though they aren't causes.
+Patients can also have astigmatism in both eyes.
+This is called mixed astigmatism, since the corneal irregularities won't be exactly the same in each eye.

 Eye Health Vision Centers is proud to provide several options for the treatment of astigmatism.
 After an eye examination and diagnosis, one of our skilled optometrists can prescribe eyeglasses or contact lenses.
 If you are interested in a long-term solution, our team will schedule you for an appointment with one of our experienced ophthalmologists to discuss your laser vision correction options.
 Surgeries, such as LASIK (laser in situ keratomileusis) or PRK (photorefractive keratectomy), are excellent options for the correction of astigmatism.